ggonzalezh/CV/README.md

 - **Website** - [ggonzalezh.dev](https://ggonzalezh.dev)

 ## Profile
- Software Developer with 2 years of experience, I specialize in development of web applications with a  special attention to best practices.
-I am passionate about engaging in the community projects and following the ever-evolving web landscape, particularly with regards to emerging technologies, usability and design.
+ Software Developer with 2 years of experience, I specialize in development of web applications with special attention in good practices.
+I am passionate about engaging in community projects and following the always-evolving web landscape, particularly with regards in emerging technologies, usability and design.
 I've always been a self-taught person whose goal is a never-ending improvement.

  ## Skills & Tooling